The theme for the 2017 ECB Coaches Conference was “change the game”.

 Challenges for coaches; challenges for coach education

-Introduce coaches to theories of learning – without a basic understanding of how learners learn, it is impossible to design appropriate learning environments.
+Coaches could usefully be introduced to the (academic) theories of learning – without a basic understanding of how learners learn, it is impossible to design appropriate learning environments.

-This could extend to the theories underlying non-linear pedagogy, in particular that games should be “representative” and adhere to the “principles of play”.
+This new learning could extend to the theories underlying non-linear pedagogy, especially that games should be “representative” and adhere to the “principles of play”.